lnspec-tools/ln-interoperability-initiative/CHARTER.md

 - **Vertical Integration Testing**: An implementation must be tested alongside other implementations.
-- **Horizontal Integration Testing**: An implementation must be tested with a protocol testing framework to ensure that the specification is clear and that the implementation adheres to the specification correctly. (_TODO: Include the splice example._)
+- **Horizontal Integration Testing**: An implementation must be tested with a protocol testing framework to ensure that the specification is clear and that the implementation adheres to the specification correctly.
+An example of this is the following PR on CLN https://github.com/ElementsProject/lightning/pull/6384 were lnprototest was able to hit an edge case and allow core lightning to accept invalid signature during the `announcement_signatures`
 - **Self Integration Testing**: An implementation must be tested for compliance with its own standards (note: most major implementations are currently doing this).